Larim District

 Larim District (بخش لاریم) is in Juybar County, Mazandaran province, Iran.
 Its capital is the village of Larim, whose population at the time of the 2016 National Census was 5,300 people in 1,797 households.

 History

-In 2023, Larim Rural District (Note: Renamed Larim-e Shomali Rural District) was separated from Gil Khuran District in the establishment of Larim District.
+In 2023, Larim Rural District (Note: Renamed Larim-e Shomali Rural District) was separated from Gil Khuran District in the formation of Larim District.